What is the importance of the Champlain Bridge Corridor?

 Preliminary estimates for the work to be done to all federal structures in the corridor indicate that costs are between three and five billion dollars.
 It is normal for very preliminary estimates to cover a broad range since many factors require further assessment.
 The estimates will be refined as we proceed with the planning.

-Implementing tolls is one option we are considering to help minimize use of public funds.
+Implementing tolls will also help minimize use of public funds.
 Discussions with stakeholders are underway, but due diligence work is still required before a decision and funding model are determined.

 How will this project fit in with other construction projects in Montreal?

-Other construction projects such as the provincial Turcot Interchange will be part of discussions with Quebec, municipalities and stakeholders.
-Effective coordination of ongoing and future projects will be undertaken to mitigate and minimize impacts on traffic, the environment and the economy.
+Other construction projects such as the provincial Turcot Interchange are part of discussions with Quebec, municipalities and stakeholders.
+Effective coordination of ongoing and future projects is being undertaken to mitigate and minimize impacts on traffic, the environment and the economy.